edzaga/sql-course/sql-course-en/lectures/week7/lecture25.rst

 Main Objective
 ==================

-Execute secuebces of SQL instruction that appear to be working in isolation.
+Execute sequences of SQL instruction that appear to be working in isolation.
 **Simple Solution:** Execute them in isolation.
 But we want to enable concurrency every time is safe to do.
 Usually to be able to get a environment to work in concurrency, the system must be a: